Managing and Investigating Potential Breaches of the JCU Code for the Responsible Conduct of Research Procedure

 Assessment Officer (AO) is a person (or persons) appointed by the Designated Officer to conduct a preliminary assessment of a complaint about potential breach of the Research Code.

-Designated Officer (DO) for a concern, complaint or allegation is the Deputy Vice-Chancellor, Research of the University and is the person delegated by the University to receive complaints about potential breaches of the Research Code and will manage the investigation of these matters, including oversight of the Preliminary Assessment of a complaint and the making of recommendations in compliance with this Procedure.
+Designated Officer (DO) for a concern, complaint or allegation is the Deputy Vice-Chancellor, Research of the University and is the person delegated by the University to receive complaints about potential breaches of the Research Code.
+The DO will manage the investigation of these matters, including oversight of the Preliminary Assessment of a complaint and the making of recommendations in compliance with this Procedure.
 If the Deputy Vice-Chancellor, Research is not available to receive the complaint about a potential breach of the Research Code and/or manage the investigation, an appropriately qualified staff member of the University sub-delegated power to discharge the responsibilities of the DO by the Vice-Chancellor and President of the University may act as DO for the particular concern, complaint or allegation.

 Responsible Executive Officer (REO) for a concern, complaint or allegation is any Deputy Vice-Chancellor referred the matter by the DO under this Procedure who was not the DO or, if a Deputy Vice-Chancellor is not available, an appropriately qualified staff member of the University sub-delegated power to discharge the responsibilities of the REO by the Vice-Chancellor and President of the University and has final responsibility for receiving reports on the outcomes of processes of assessment, or outcomes of an investigation of potential or found breaches of the Research Code.
 The REO must decide on the course of action to be taken regarding these findings and informs the relevant parties involved in the matter.

 Review Officer (RO) is a senior officer of the University who is instructed to conduct a review of an Investigation.
 The Review Officer will be appointed by the Designated Officer and must not have been involved in the original investigation of the breach in question.